-Plastic #6 (Polystyrene) Special Instructions See Alternatives You can take styrofoam to the following locations for recycling: Electronics Recycling Events in San Joaquin County hosted by Onsite Electronics accept and recycle block styrofoam.
+Plastic #6 (Polystyrene) Special Instructions See Alternatives There are different types of plastic #6.
+One type, styrofoam IS NOT accepted in your curbside recycling cart.
+Instead of placing styrofoam in the trash cart, take it to the following locations for recycling: Electronics Recycling Events in San Joaquin County hosted by Onsite Electronics accept and recycle block styrofoam.
 Packaging peanuts are not accepted.
 Upcoming Electronics Recycling Events are listed on the E-Waste page.
 Dart Container Corporation at 1400 E. Victor Road in Lodi accepts clean food and transporation styrofoam for recycling.
 Drop-off is free and open to the public.
-If you are unable to take the stryofoam to a facility for recycling, please throw it away in the trash.
-Pay Attention to Proper Disposal Plastic #6 is a lightweight material that easily finds its way into the environment, where it can leach toxic chemicals.
+If you are unable to take the styrofoam to a facility for recycling, please throw it away in the trash.
 Alternative Ways to Recycle Recycle With Home for Foam Visit Home for Foam to see if there is a foam recycler in your area.
 These recyclers will accept many foam products, including beverage and food containers.
 Find out more.
 Recycle Styrofoam Packaging With EPS Send your styrofoam peanuts and hard packaging to EPS Industry Alliance Packaging, which offers a styrofoam recycling alternative.
 Find a drop off location or mail in clean styrofoam packaging to the nearest collection facility.
 Ways to Reuse Reuse Styrofoam at Home Use styrofoam to refill cushions or stuffed animals that have lost their loft.
 You can also use styrofoam to line the bottom of your potted plants—you won’t need as much soil and it will allow water to drain easily.
 Did You Know?
 Plankton Eating Polystyrene In the ocean, plastic is being consumed all the way down the food chain.
 For the first time ever, scientists have recorded plankton eating tiny polystyrene beads.
 Find out more at New Scientist.
 Plastic in Our Bodies Styrene, a component of polystyrene, has been found in 100 percent of human fat tissue samples dating back to 1986.
 It is known to cause cancer in animals, and suspected to be both cancerous and a neurotoxin for humans.
 Find out more from EJnet.org.